The quantum Newman-Moore model in a longitudinal field: Classical Frustrated Phases in the qTPMz

-where $s \in \mathbb{F}_2$ for our work, $V$ defines the translational unit cell which in general might be different in size from the unit cell of the Hamiltonian, $V_0$, and $M_z$ the magnetization of the given plateau.
+where $s \in \mathbb{Z}_2$ for our work, $V$ defines the translational unit cell which in general might be different in size from the unit cell of the Hamiltonian, $V_0$, and $M_z$ the magnetization of the given plateau.
 When Eq.~\eqref{magn_plateaus_equation} is not satisfied for $V_0$ then the translational symmetry is spontaneously broken and the translational unit cell is bigger than the unit cell of the Hamiltonian.
 The above constitutes a theorem only in 1D, despite efforts to extend it to higher dimensions \cite{oshikawa2003insulator}, since for these higher dimensional cases a given degeneracy can also be of topological origin.
+If translations are spontaneously broken, then Eq.~\ref{magn_plateaus_equation} holds.